-Digital transformation also has a significant external impact, first and foremost on the offer to our customers and in the experience
+Digital transformation also has a significant external impact, first and foremost on the offer to our customers and in the experience of our agents.

 We undertake to create and consolidate digital access points able to guarantee the use of information and services coupled with a rich, simple and quick experience using many digital channels.